 work, very small surgery if needed, and can only provide critically

-medical care untill an evacuation can be established.
+medical care until an evacuation can be established.
 Your stay here

 would give us the opportunity to do a little ekstra for the people here,

-such as lifestyle inquiry of hypertension, diabetes and cronical
+such as lifestyle inquiry of hypertension, diabetes and chronical

-I will talk more with the Regional Medical Chief for the specifictaskes
+I will talk more with the Regional Medical Chief for the specific tasks

 for your stay, as soon as you can provide me with more detailed